 Your Easy Guide to Understanding MEP Infrastructure Works in Projects

-Firstly, for the mega projects, infrastructure networks are considered the artery of the project which will feed all the different buildings & landscape works with different electrical, mechanical, and low current sources.
+Firstly, for the mega projects, infrastructure networks are considered the artery of the project, which will feed all the different buildings & landscape works with different electrical, mechanical, and low current sources.

-Let us have a look at these different MEP networks which can be found in Infrastructure, we will divide these networks into three categories, electrical networks, mechanical networks, and low current networks.
+Let us have a look at these different MEP networks, which can be found in Infrastructure.
+We will divide these networks into three categories: electrical networks, mechanical networks, and low current networks.

 1- Electrical networks: